Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Causal Questions of Interest

-One can measure the causal effect of fines and community services on time-to-recidivism for defendants with a given punishment resistance using the notion of distribution, quantile, and average treatment effects.
-We cover them all, as they can be used to answer complementary policy-relevant questions (\citealp{Heckman2005}, \citealp{carneirolee2009}, \citealp{Carneiro2011}).
-All these causal parameters build on the Marginal Treatment Effects framework of \citet{Heckman2005}.
-We now carefully define these and highlight how one can interpret them.
+One can measure the causal effect of fines and community services on time-to-recidivism for defendants with a given punishment resistance using the notion of distribution and quantile treatment effects.\footnote{In Appendix \ref{AppAverage}, we also explore how to define and identify types of average treatment effects.
+Importantly, censoring causes technical issues when defining parameters based on average effects, and we propose two alternative solutions that overcome those challenges.} All these causal parameters build on the Marginal Treatment Effects framework of \citet{Heckman2006} and can be used to answer complementary policy-relevant questions (\citealp{Heckman2006}, \citealp{carneirolee2009}).
+We now carefully define and interpret them.